HtetO2Ko/YayD/README.md

-# Yay Thant
+# Yay D

- ***Yay Thant***: Smart Water Bottle Distribution Management for Water Transport Services
+ ***Yay D***: Smart Water Bottle Distribution Management for Water Transport Services

- ***Yay Thant*** is a modern, easy-to-use application designed to revolutionize water delivery services.
+ ***Yay D*** is a modern, easy-to-use application designed to revolutionize water delivery services.
 With tailored features for Admins, Managers, and Delivery Men, it enables efficient operations, real-time tracking, and seamless customer management to streamline the entire distribution process.

 ## Key Features:
 ### For Admins & Managers